ahasbini/Android-OpenCV/README.md

 # WARNING
-This repository has been archived and will no longer be supported due to a problem descibed in issue #1:
+This repository will be archived and will no longer be supported due to a problem descibed in issue #1:
 [OpenCV 3.3.0 & Git LFS - Quota Limits](https://github.com/ahasbini/Android-OpenCV/issues/1).

 A new solution has been developed which takes the form of a Gradle Plugin that can be used inside